jaewan99/ObsidianComputerScience/CSAPP/Chapter 3/유튜브/Lecture 7.md

 - [38:55](https://www.youtube.com/watch?v=A2JFx93ANHs#t=38:55.48)
 - Calling incr #1
-- when any instruction has a one of the e
+- when any instruction has a one of the e registers (like %esi). it will set the upper 32bits of that register to zeros
+	- it's because this takes one less byte to enc